-The south of England was full of Allied troops in the lead-up to D-Day and they need space and land for training and other purposes.
-The British government to facilitate them, often took over the property and the land of private citizens.
+The south of England was full of Allied troops in the lead-up to D-Day, and they needed space and land for training and other purposes.
+The British government, to facilitate them, often took over the property and the land of private citizens.
 This was seen as necessary and part of the national war effort.

 The case of Imber is unique.